mitulsavani/EventUp/README.md

 # Event Up
 ---
 Event Up is a social app on iOS for San Francisco State University students.
-Users can post, browse, and RSVP for events around campus.
+Users can post, browse, and RSVP for events around campus.<br/>
 Other features include a button to add an event to your calendar and Google Maps integration.

 ### TODO